Estádio da Tapadinha: Increase of the stands: The Stadium

 To assist in the study and preparation of the project, a commission was set up, which included Joaquim de Paiva e Silva, Jaime Franco, Dr. Hermano Leite, Joaquim Nobre, Álvaro Cardoso, Amaral de Almeida, Armando Esteves and Álvaro de Azevedo.
-The preliminary project was presented to the press at a meeting held at the Club Secretariat on April 28, 1944.
+The preliminary project was presented to the press at a meeting held at the Club Secretariat on 28 April 1944.

 The full compliance of the project, at that time, totaled 2500000 escudos, being included 10 more steps in the associates and regular stands, swimming pool, roof of the central stand, skating, etc.

-The primitive project was entered in the Municipality of Lisbon on October 17, 1944, being later withdrawn for convenience of the expansion designed, to reenter with final character on May 9, 1945.
+The primitive project was entered in the Municipality of Lisbon on 17 October 1944, being later withdrawn for convenience of the expansion designed, to reenter with final character on 9 May 1945.

-The rolling of the field began on September 3, 1945.
+The rolling of the field began on 3 September 1945.
 Only the harvester, whose work was entrusted to the Agricultural Engineer João Marques de Almeida, imported in about 1500000 escudos.

-The works, excluding the harvester, began on July 5, 1945.
+The works, excluding the harvester, began on 5 July 1945.

-The Executive Committee of the Works, elected on March 6, 1945, consisted of Joaquim de Paiva e Silva, Joaquim Nobre and Álvaro Cardoso, this as field director.
+The Executive Committee of the Works, elected on 6 March 1945, consisted of Joaquim de Paiva e Silva, Joaquim Nobre and Álvaro Cardoso, this as field director.
 The construction was entrusted to the author of the project - Engineer Travassos Valdez.

-The inauguration of the Estádio da Tapadinha took place on September 23, 1945, with the presence of the Head of State, Marechal Óscar Carmona.
+The inauguration of the Estádio da Tapadinha took place on 23 September 1945 in the presence of the Head of State, Marechal Óscar Carmona.
 A friendly game between Atlético and Sporting was disputed, that ended with the victory of the green-and-white by six balls to zero.

-Its capacity has reached the 10000 places, being at the moment reduced to the 4000, fruit of the closing of one of the stands and the pawn.
+Its capacity has reached the 10000 places, being at the moment reduced to 4000.